 Some people think that they should visit the dentist when their children have developed all their baby teeth.
 That’s not the case, though.
 Most dental experts recommend that you should visit the dentist as soon as the first tooth erupts, which is usually by the sixth month.
 After the first visit, you should visit the dentist every three to six months.

-These checkups are important as they give your kid a chance to know the dentist, which will ultimately help conquer the fear of the dentist.
+These checkups are important as they give your kid a chance to know the dentist, which will ultimately help conquer the fear of the dentist Milford, CT.
 They also give your dentist a chance to talk about your child’s dental health.

 Your pediatric dentist may also recommend your child to see other professionals, depending on her problem.
 He might recommend your child see dental hygienists, oral health therapists, or orthodontists, among others.